Art&Craft - Wood processing techniques

 A month's work for a fairytale place

-He worked for about a month to get to the stage where the layout can be used now.
-The playground consists of a zipline, a small house suspended on a piece of log, climbing net and climbing board, a swinging bridge, a small house from an overturned log, two burrow-like galleries and a slide.
+He worked for about a month to get to the stage where the landscaping can be used.
+The playground consists of a zip line, a little house suspended on a piece of log, net and climbing board, swinging bridge, a little house made from an overturned log, two den-like galleries and a slide.
 A swing and a seesaw follow.

-The structure of the perched house was made of oak and closed with pine planks.
-The roof, both hers and that of the overturned log, was covered with shingles made of molid.
-For protection, but also for staining and highlighting the wood design, the shingle was burned with a gas burner and then brushed.
-Everything needs to be protected with oil, but hasn't done it yet.
-Waiting for it to first take on the natural grey shade of the weathered and weathered wood, then it will be protected on the outside as well.
+The structure of the perched cottage was made of oak and closed with pine planks.
+The roof, both hers and that of the upturned log, was covered with shingles of molid.
+For protection as well as coloring and highlighting the wood design, the shingle was burned with a gas burner and then brushed.
+Everything needs to be protected with oil, but he hasn't done it yet.
+He's waiting for it to first take on the natural gray tint of weathered and weathered wood, then it will be protected on the outside as well.

-Almost everything was worked with his favourite tool, chainsaw.
-After watching the film at the end you will get the feeling that for him, too, this whole work was a game.
-He has a special joy when he works on something he likes.
+Almost everything was worked with his favorite tool, chainsaw.
+When you watch the movie at the end, you'll get the feeling that for him, too, all this work was all play.
+He has a special joy in working on something he likes.
 In fact, he only works what he likes.
-He doesn't accept work if he doesn't like it or if he isn't allowed to do the project himself.
+He doesn't accept work if he doesn't like it or if he's not left to do it himself.

 playground valley of fairies